HIPAA Compliance: How to Erase Your Hard Drive

 The focus of the Act is to ensure reasonable safeguards for data protection.
 The Act requires the following for compliance:

-• Destruction of hard drives when necessary, according to regulations via magnetic degaussing or drive shredding.
+- Destruction of hard drives when necessary, according to regulations via magnetic hard drive degaussing or hard drive shredding.

 You can see the high value placed on correct procedures for the destruction of data.